 A similar situation may be seen on Wanstead Flats, here the water-plant invasion was by New-Zealand Pigmyweed.
 But around the Alexandra Lake where this occured there has been another invasion - by trees.
 On the north side, opposite the shops in Aldersbrook Road, the growth of willows is so severe that it is scarcely possible to see the lake for the trees (similarly - back to Wanstead Park - on the south side of Shoulder of Mutton.)
-This began when the lake-side was re-embanked, changing it from the pebble beach that had been there since the lake was dug to a grim vegetation-covered landscape.
+This began when the lake-side was re-embanked, changing it from the pebble beach that had been there since the lake was created to a grim and dark vegetation-covered landscape.
 On the south side of the lake, willows and birches have been allowed to become established, so I predict that at some time the lake will hardly be visible from that side, either.
 This growth of vegetation is partly due to the lack of water, a problem with most of our ponds now.
-However, some of the lack of water problem here was created by the accidental damming of road-water input conduits in that re-forming of the lake-side bank!
+However, some of the lack of water problem here was created by the accidental damming of road-water input conduits in that re-forming of the lake-side bank.
 Better road water - which could be filtered by reed beds - than no water!

 So, I have had me moan, and rather than make approaches to the Conservators of Epping Forest as I used to do in the past, I shall leave that to others now.
 These relatively small (but important) "local knowledge" issues should really be taken more seriously by "the authorities".
 Maybe they are, now?